 - Non-graduates undertaking recognised vocational training to qualify to practice.

-Who we cannot include:
+Who we could not include:

 - The study is confined to England and Wales.